Dequantization of electric charge: Probing scenarios of cosmological multi-component dark matter: Phenomenology

-First of all, opposite to the non-Abelian charges, the Abelian charges are completely arbitrary, as also mentioned from outset.
-The Lagrangian of a $U(1)_N$ gauge theory always conserves a scaling symmetry, \be g_N\rightarrow g'_N=g_N/c,\hs N\rightarrow N'=c N,\ee where $g'_N$ and $N'$ are the coupling and charge after transformation by any value of $c$.
+First of all, opposite to non-Abelian charges, Abelian charges are completely arbitrary, as also mentioned from outset.
+Additionally, the Lagrangian of a $U(1)_N$ gauge theory always conserves a scaling symmetry, \be g_N\rightarrow g'_N=g_N/c,\hs N\rightarrow N'=c N,\ee where $g'_N$ and $N'$ are the coupling and charge after transformation by any value of $c$.
 Thus, one may work in a basis, such that $g_N$ is infinitesimal, while $N$ is rarely big, leaving the physics unchanged.
 Further, the running of $g_N$ along with energy scale $\mu$ satisfies the RG equation, \be \mu \pa g_N/\pa \mu = \beta(g_N) = -(g^3_N/16\pi^2) b_N,\ee where the beta function, \be b_N=-\fr 2 3 \sum_L N^2_L-\fr 2 3 \sum_R N^2_R-\fr 1 3 \sum_S N^2_S,\ee is summed over the left and right chiral fermions and scalars, respectively.
-The RG equation preserves the above scaling symmetry, implying a theory with large $N$ behaving similar to normal ones, as a result.
-A feature of the Abelian theory is $b_N<0$ for every $N$.
+The RG equation preserves the above scaling symmetry as a result.
+This implies that a theory with large $N$ behaves similarly to the normal ones, when the energy scale slides.
+A special feature of the Abelian theory is $b_N<0$ for every $N$.
 Hence, the coupling $g_N$ decreases when $\mu$ decreases.
-Given that the theory is to be well defined at a Planck or grand unification scale, i.e. $g_N N\sim 1$, it works perturbatively and is predictive below such a large scale.\footnote{An exception is that the hyperdark charge may not be unified with the normal charges in a GUT framework, since it necessarily results from a dequantization of electric charge.
-However, such charge possibly originate from a string \cite{Faraggi:2011xu} or a flipped GUT~\cite{Huong:2016kpa}.}
+Given that the theory is well defined at the Planck or grand unification scale, i.e. $g_N N\sim 1$, it works perturbatively and is predictive below such a large scale.\footnote{An exception is that the hyperdark charge may not be unified with the normal charges in a GUT framework, since it necessarily results from a dequantization of electric charge.
+However, such charge possibly originates from a string \cite{Faraggi:2011xu} or a flipped GUT~\cite{Huong:2016kpa}.}

 As a consequence, we divide the dark matter phenomenology into two cases.
 If $g_N$ is small, the relevant dark matter may have a large hyperdark charge.
-This would imply a large signal strength for dark matter scattering with electrons, shown below (see also \cite{VanDong:2020bkg} for $B-L$ model).
+This would imply a large signal strength for dark matter when scattering with electrons, as shown below (see also \cite{VanDong:2020bkg} for $B-L$ model).
 By contrast, if $g_N$ is large, the charge $N$ should be small as of usual particles.
 In this case, the $Z'$ portal effectively governs the WIMP components, co-existed beyond the weak scale, also shown below (see also \cite{Nam:2020twn} for noncommutative $B-L$ model).